ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     + `--max_source_phrase` : the maximum source phrase length for a phrase-based rule.
     This option is used to control how source patterns are generated from the test file.
 The value for this option should be at most the value chosen when extracting rules.
 Otherwise, no rules will be found for certain patterns.
     + `--max_source_elements` : the maximum number of source elements (terminal or nonterminal) for a hiero rule.
+Same remarks as for `--max_source_phrase` apply.
     + `--max_terminal_length` : the maximum number of consecutive source terminals for a hiero rule.
+Same remarks as for `--max_source_phrase` apply.
     + `--max_nonterminal_length` : the maximum number of terminals covered by a source nonterminal.
+Usually we set the value for this option to be equal to the one used in the extraction phase but it's possible to choose any value smaller that the value of `--hr_max_height` .
     + `--hr_max_height` : the maximum number of terminals covered by the entire source side of a rule.
 The value for this option should be at most the value chosen for the `--cykparser.hrmaxheight` option in the HiFST decoder, otherwise